I’ve been searching forever for a safe backpack carry a Dachshund around the city or on a hike.

 Reasons Your Dachshund May Need to Be Carried

-There are many reasons a Dachshund may need to be carried.
+There are many reasons you may be looking for a Dachshund carrier backpack.

 He had always lived a life of adventure though so I didn’t want to leave him home.